 During the review process, applicants may be asked to provide additional information in writing or to participate on a conference call with the Research Committee.

 - Abstract (250 to 500 words), including the following:

 - Background of the issue/topic

 - Why this is relevant to the commercial real estate industry

 - Hypothesis or possible outcomes from the research

-- Estimated cost
+- Estimated cost (50 words)

-The NAIOP Research Foundation will be acknowledged as a source of funding for the research, and we will have unlimited rights to use of the deliverables from the study.
-The NAIOP Research Foundation retains ownership of the funded research; researchers can request to reuse, repackage and/or republish the research in other projects or reports.
-Individuals involved in selecting the vendor/researcher must disclose in writing the nature of any vested interests/relationships they have with the vendor or its employees.
-Please note unless otherwise agreed to, the NAIOP Research Foundation requires a confidentiality agreement with the vendor/research company or institution, along with full and complete ownership of the work product.
+The NAIOP Research Foundation will be acknowledged as the source of funding for the research, and will have unlimited rights to the use of deliverables from the study.
+The NAIOP Research Foundation retains ownership of the funded research; researchers can request to reuse, repackage and/or republish the research in other projects or reports after the research has been completed and submitted to NAIOP.